Therapeutic ClassificationsSkeletal Muscle Relaxant, Centrally Acting/Analgesic Combination

-If your condition does not improve or become worse, check with your doctor.
-Do not use this medicine for more than 2 to 3 weeks (14 to 21 days) to treat pain unless your doctor has told you to.
+If your condition does not improve or becomes worse, check with your doctor.
+Do not use this medicine for more than 2 to 3 weeks (14 to 21 days) to treat pain unless your doctor told you to.

 Using this medicine during late pregnancy can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine can cause serious unwanted effects in your newborn baby, including neonatal withdrawal syndrome.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using this medicine.

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 Also, lying down for a while may relieve dizziness or lightheadedness.